NLPxL2Korean/UD-KSL/docs/xpos/XPOS-des/4_EF.md

-## EF: Ending, closing (종결 어미)
+## EF: Ending_closing (종결 어미)

 ### Definition
 EF is a type of verbal ending that indicates the completion of a sentence and conveys the sentence mood at the end of verbal stems.

 ---